waku-org/specs/standards/application/waku-api.md

 **`error`**:

-Only irrevocable failures should lead to emitting a subscription error.
+Only irremediable failures should lead to emitting a `"error:subscribe"`.
-Failure to reach nodes can be omitted, and should be handled via the health (todo) events;
+Failure to reach nodes can be omitted, and should be handled via the health (TODO) events;
 [P2P-RELIABILITY](/standards/application/p2p-reliability.md) SHOULD handle automated re-subscriptions and redundancy.

-Examples of irrevocable failures are:
+Examples of irremediable failures are:

 - Invalid content topic format
 - Exceeding number of content topics